vytautas-bunevicius/podcast-review-insights/README.md

 ## Overview

 This project involves the analysis of podcast review data using **Python** and **SQLite**.
 The dataset consists of 2 million reviews for 100,000 podcasts.
 We will conduct exploratory data analysis (EDA) to uncover insights into podcast popularity, review sentiments, category trends, and more.
-The analysis will utilize Python libraries such as **pandas**, **matplotlib**, and **plotly** for data manipulation and visualization.
+The analysis will utilize Python libraries such as **Pandas**, **Matplotlib**, and **Plotly** for data manipulation and visualization.

 ## Research Objectives